DaleOrders/AWS-Study-Notes/README.md

-**Kinesis data records (1MB)** are stored across shards and are the blocks of data for a stream.
+**Kinesis data records (1MB)** are stored across shards and are the blocks of data within a stream.

 **Kinesis Data Firehose** connects to a Kinesis stream.
 It can move the data from a stream onto S3 or another service.
 Kinesis Firehose allows for the long term persistence of storage of kinesis data into services like S3.
 Automatic scaling, serverless, resilent.